Fibre In Focus: Wool

 Hand-tufting is a refined technique on a vertical carpet hanging stand.
 One weaver maps out a pattern and uses a hand operated gun to follow the design on the stretched frame.
 The hand-tufting pistol pinches yarn through the pattern to build taut piles making each hand-tufted rug durable and easy to maintain.

-re of how wool rugs behave we have put together some of their natural characteristics and how to care and protect your wool rug."
+"With every fibre comes a different set of characteristics, to ensure you are aware of how wool rugs behave we have put together some of their natural characteristics and how to care and protect your wool rug."

 Natural characteristics of Wool Rugs.